Crystalbrook Lodge - A Luxury Lodge of Australia

 In the evening, enjoy watching the sunset with a glass of champagne and canapés with panoramic views over the outback bush, the changing colors are incredible.
 The delicious dinners are enjoyed together dining under the stars and catching up with all the stories from the days events.
 The chef serves up creative dishes with local produce and inspiring twists.

 Crystalbrook features five contemporary courtyard suites, which are simply furnished.
-Each come with a king size bed, spacious en-suite bathrooms with a dual shower and private courtyard area with a cozy daybed.
+Each come with a king size bed, spacious en-suite bathrooms with a dual shower and private courtyard area with a cosy daybed.